 - Integrate a diversity of unique reasoning and learning components collaborating simultaneously

 - Determine solutions or obstructions to local-to-global data fusion problems

 - Mechanize reasoning/learning and computing in the same computational environment

-- Yield provably efficient procedures to enable or facilitate cyber data analytics
+- Yield provably efficient procedures to enable or facilitate advanced data analytics

-- Deal with high-dimensional and massive cyber datasets with provably guaranteed performance
+- Deal with high-dimensional and massive datasets with provably guaranteed performance